cryptosubh/blog/_posts/2016-07-11-Frequentism-vs-Bayesianism.md

 So now I understand frequentism.
 Thank you, xkcd, for succeeding where both crossvalidated.com and Nate Silver have failed.

 My ignorance of frequentism underscores the fact that most mathematicians emphasize Bayesian over frequentist principles.
-And yet almost every technique taught in AP Statistics is grounded in frequentism, from hypothesis intervals to confidence tests.
+And yet almost every technique taught in AP Statistics is grounded in frequentism, from hypothesis tests to confidence intervals.
 Sorry to play both sides, but I see merit in each methodology.

 Speaking of bayesian probabilities, I got the following problem from a potential student.
 I didn't end up tutoring him, but I had fun working on the problem anyway.